-It’s no secret that I’d have liked a daughter.
-Don’t get me wrong, I love my three boys to bits but, it would have been lovely to have a girl.
-Now I have a daughter in law and on 11 September 2013 we went for a little walk.
+On 11 September 2013 I went for a little walk.
 When I say little, I meant about fourteen and a half miles.
+For once I wasn’t walking alone, I had Sirona with me.
 In my defence, she did know what she was getting into.
-Continue reading A little mother daughter bonding – first published 11 September 2013
+Continue reading The Navigation with company – first published 11 September 2013

 26 June 2015

 The bad week ended with a walk.
 Part of our farewell for the RCSM was a meal at Ham Farm.
 As the team wouldn’t be getting there until half past seven and it didn’t seem worth going home at five just to go out again, I decided to walk there from work.
 With my head still full of images of gunmen on Tunisian beaches, I left the office and set off.
 Originally Id planned to walk across Cobden Bridge towards the Navigation but it was a sultry evening, hot and thundery with a chance of rain so I thought it wasn’t the best of plans.
 Continue reading an evening walk and a farewell party